itsalexyue/iot-inspector/README.md

 # IoT-Inspector

 ## System requirements
 The IoT Inspector was developed and tested for use on a Raspberry Pi v3.
-It should work on any Linux machine that has both a WiFi interface that can be used as an access point and a wired connection to the internet.
+It should also work on any Linux machine that has both a WiFi interface that can be used as an access point and a wired connection to the internet.

 ## Install instructions